The statewide

 Dates and times are subject to changes.
 Marylanders are invited to attend and time is set aside at all meetings for public comments.

-• Energy Industry and Revitalization Working Group (EIRWG)
+• Adaptation and Resiliency Working Group (ARWG)